TingleDinkle/sanity-orb/README.md

 ## Acknowledgments

+### 3D Models
+- **"Dyson sphere of Techno-Technos civilization"** by SebastianSosnowski (available at https://skfb.ly/o7XGK) is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

+### Libraries and Frameworks
 - **Three.js Community** - For the excellent 3D graphics library
 - **React Team** - For the powerful frontend framework
 - **Tailwind CSS** - For the utility-first CSS framework